markh-de/KiVar/README.md

 `MPN.Var`               | `1.8V(ALDO200V18) 3.3V(ALDO200V33) adjustable(ALDO200ADJ)`
 `Datasheet.Var`         | `1.8V,3.3V("https://example.kivar.markh.de/products/aldo200v.pdf") adjustable("https://example.kivar.markh.de/products/aldo200a.pdf")`

-The same explanation applies as for the above [CACE](#cace) example.
+The same explanation applies as for the above [CAE](#cae) example.

-As explained above, ACEs are not allowed to _declare_ Choice Identifiers.
+As explained above, _declaring_ Choice Identifiers is not allowed from the [Auxiliary Scope](#aux).
 Hence, there must exist at least the following Choice declarations in the same or another component that uses the same Aspect Identifier.
-These Choice declarations are noted as [CBCEs](#cbce).
+These Choice declarations are noted as [CBCs](#cbe).

 Field name             | Field content
 ---------------------- | -------------